 By Shinichi Saoshiro and Kiyoshi Takenaka

-TOKYO (Reuters) - Global anxiety rose over radiation from Japan's crippled nuclear plant even as engineers had some success in the battle to avert disaster from the world's worst atomic crisis since Chernobyl.
+TOKYO (Reuters) - Global anxiety rose over radiation from Japan's earthquake-damaged nuclear plant even as engineers had some success in the battle to avert disaster from the world's worst atomic crisis since Chernobyl.

 The high-stakes drama at the battered Fukushima nuclear power complex is playing out while the Asian nation grapples with the aftermath of the March 11 earthquake and tsunami that left at least 21,000 people dead or missing.